 Be Creative with Your Content

-Yichuan Wang, one of the project creators behind tabletop horror game Deep Madness, believes that following an editorial calendar helps to maintain regular communications with backers.
+Yichuan Wang, one of the creators behind tabletop horror game Deep Madness, believes that following an editorial calendar helps to maintain regular communications with backers.

-Wang says his marketing strategy focused on ensuring each post (whether on on social media, the campaign page, or on the project creator’s website) had a clearly defined purpose and was published in a timely fashion.
+Wang says his marketing strategy focused on ensuring each post (whether on on social media, the campaign page, or on the creator’s website) had a clearly defined purpose and was published in a timely fashion.

 “Each of our posts is carefully prepared.
 Attractive content is more likely to seize the attention of users,” Wang says.
 Rather than flood backers with promotional material, Wang advocates a more considered approach.
 “We regularly released a little bit of content each time — like a few photos of models, or an illustration.”